blx/defk/README.md

     return [a, c]
 ```

-If a key is missing, `KeyError` will be thrown, as with a normal dict.
+If a key is missing, `KeyError` will be raised, as with a normal dict.

 A parameter can have a default value to be supplied if not found in the dict:
 ```python